mutaremalcolm/travel_app/README.md

 ## About Me

-Hi there! 👋 I'm [Your Name], the developer behind this Travel App.
+Hi there! 👋 I'm Malcolm, the developer behind this Travel App.
 Inspired by my passion for travel and the great outdoors, I crafted this app with the aim of making camping trip bookings a breeze.

 ## How I Built It